isovector/certainty-by-construction/src/book/2-numbers.lagda.md

   evenEv⅋₂ (suc (suc n))  = {! !}
 ```

-In the zero case, where we know there is an answer, we refine our hole with
+In the case of `ctor:zero`, there definitely *is* an answer, so we refine our
-`ctor:just`:
+hole with `ctor:just`:

 ```agda
   evenEv⅋₃ : (n : ℕ) → Maybe (IsEven n)